open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 [Cortex](https://cortexmetrics.io/docs/guides/running-cortex-on-kubernetes/)
 that can help with these concerns.

-We’ve listed some pros and cons of the setup we covered in this article below.
+We’ve listed some pros and cons of the setup we covered in this article.

 Pros:
 * Not having to maintain Prometheus as your data store, which means less